Esri/esri-leaflet/README.md

 ### Versioning

-For transparency into the release cycle and in striving to maintain backward compatibility, Esri Leaflet is maintained under the Semantic Versioning guidelines and will adhere to these rules whenever possible.
+For transparency into the release cycle and in striving to maintain backward compatibility, Esri Leaflet is maintained under Semantic Versioning guidelines and will adhere to these rules whenever possible.

-Releases will be numbered with the following format:

-`<major>.<minor>.<patch>`

-And constructed with the following guidelines:

-* Breaking backward compatibility **bumps the major** while resetting minor and patch
-* New additions without breaking backward compatibility **bumps the minor** while resetting the patch
-* Bug fixes and misc changes **bumps only the patch**

 For more information on SemVer, please visit <http://semver.org/>.